scottstanfield/ryanloney.github.io/resume.md

     * Recruited by DCCC for targeted House district after an unexpected retirement.
     * Developed and executed plan to raise $2 million in 8 months, exceeded goal by 5%.
     * Hired, trained and supervised 2 full-time staff.
-    * Developed digitial fundraising solicitations, raising funds from over 10,000 individuals, and more than $200,000 from email solicitations.
+    * Developed digitial fundraising plan, than $200,000 from email alone.
-    * Planned 35 fundraising events with surrogates including Vice President Joe Biden, President Bill Clinton, and others.
+    * Planned 35 fundraisers (keynotes by Vice President Biden, President Clinton, et al)

 2011
 :   **Political Assistant to [House Democratic Whip Steny Hoyer][5]**